 TOKYO, KYOTO, MT.
 FUJI, HAKONE, TAKAYAMA, AND KANAZAWA

-Experience true beauty in the “Land of the Rising Sun.”
+Experience true beauty in the “Land of the Rising Sun” on this guided Japan tour with airfare included.
 All around Tokyo you’ll explore ancient architecture and amazing cultural sights.
 Discover Japan’s scenic countryside as you travel through Hakone and stop to admire the splendors of Mt.
 Fuji.
 In Takayama, enjoy this small town’s quaint history, colorful markets, and stunning views of the Japanese Alps.
 Take a picturesque drive to visit the historic villages of Shirakawa-go and Gokayama, then head to Kanazawa where you’ll delight in even more traditional charms.
 On your last days of this trip, take a beautiful and exciting journey through Kyoto—admire serene temples, wander through Japanese gardens, and take in all this extraordinary culture has to offer.

 - 4 Nights in Tokyo